Gymboree

 • There’s no evidence it ensures workers are paid living wages in its supply chain.

 Brands’ animal welfare policies and, where applicable, how well they trace their animal-derived products are the focus of our “Animals” rating.
-Here we rate Gymboree “Good”.
+Here we rate Gymboree “Not Good Enough”.
 These are a few factors influencing its score:

 • It appears to use wool.

-Based on all publicly available information we’ve reviewed, we rate Gymboree “It’s a Start” overall.
+Based on all publicly available information we’ve reviewed, we rate Gymboree “Not Good Enough” overall.